 Intensive and Workshop Teachers 2017

 Each teacher offers 1 intensive class and 2 workshops.
+You will have the possibility to take 2 intensives (3x3 hours each) and several workshops.
 For detailed information also have a look at the schedule!

 ANYA CLOUD (US)

 From Instinct to Artifice: Contact Improvisation Through Physicality, Aesthetics, and Politics